RIKEN-RCCS/lens3/v1/doc/design.md

 A Manager becomes a session leader (by calling setsid), and a MinIO process will be terminated when a Manager exits.

-## UI
+## Building UI

 Lens3 UI is created by vuejs+vuetify.
 The code for Vuetify is in the "v1/ui" directory.
-See README.md in [ui](../ui/) for building UI code.
+See [v1/ui/README.md](../ui/README.md) for building UI.

 ## Security

 Security mainly depends on the setting of the frontend proxy.
 Please consult experts for setting up the proxy.
-Accesses to Lens3-Api are authenticated as it is behind the proxy, and thus it is less concern.
+Accesses to Lens3-Api are authenticated as it is behind the proxy, and thus it is of less concern.
 Lens3-Mux restricts accesses by checking a pair of a bucket and a secret.
-The checker functions are named as beginning with "ensure_".
+Checker functions have names beginning with "ensure_".
 Please review those functions intensively.

 ## HTTP Status Code